 How Long Does Xeomin® Last?

 Unfortunately, Xeomin® is not a permanent solution for frown lines and wrinkles.
 We always say that every patient is different, but on average Xeomin® can last up to three months on average.
-However, if you keep up with your physician’s instructions and redo your first three treatments every three months, you may start to see that your results start to last longer.
+However, if you keep up with your provider’s instructions and redo your first three treatments every three months, you may start to see that your results start to last longer.

-Risks of Xeomin® Treatment
+Risks Of Xeomin® Treatment

 While generally considered a safe procedure, Xeomin® does carry certain risks.
 Whether they occur within a few hours or weeks, the following symptoms may require urgent medical attention: